 Teens and twenty-somethings have recently discovered the joy of owning vinyl.
 For the first time in their lives, they have experienced the pleasure of holding album art in their hands while listening to the sound of vinyl records reverberating through speakers bouncing of the wall of a room.
 Music sounds very different when its listened to in a living environment as opposed to pods in an ear canal.
 The vinyl experience illuminates all the senses.
 We took it for granted when we were young because we grew up listening to music on vinyl in the 1960s and 1970s.
 Today’s youth generation never experienced the organic sense of listening to music outside of a set of Apple ear pods from an inferior source of music such as an mp3.

 Our Discovery of CDs

-Of course, not all CDs sounded great as the record companies made many mistakes in mastering to CD old catalog that still sounded better on vinyl.
-Nonetheless, the new stuff being released on CD was mind altering and blew away the vinyl.
+Of course, not all CDs sounded great as the record companies made many mistakes in mastering to CD old catalogs that still sounded better on vinyl.
+Nonetheless, the new stuff being released on CD was mind-altering and blew away the vinyl.
 The incredible financial and commercial success of the CD format is simple proof of that.

-So think twice before you sells those old CDs you own for 25 cents in your garage sales, because collectors like me will be walking up your driveway looking to turn over those CDs for big time auction prices.
-Basic CDs will become the next big collectors item.
+So think twice before you sell those old CDs you own for 25 cents in your garage sales, because collectors like me will be walking up your driveway looking to turn over those CDs for big-time auction prices.
+Basic CDs will become the next big collector’s item.
 History always repeats itself.